tarantool/doc/doc/reference/tooling/tt_cli/build.rst

 the one to use in the ``--spec`` argument.

 ``tt build`` builds an application with the ``tt rocks make`` command.

-The application dependencies will be downloaded into the ``.rocks`` directory, making the application ready to run locally.
+It downloads the application dependencies into the ``.rocks`` directory, making the application ready to run locally.

 Pre-build and post-build scripts